brown4eva/Robotics_Engineering/README.md

 # Robotics_Engineering
 This is our final project for our course module Robotics Engineering.
-We study on the turtlebot2 and the PhantomX Pincher Robot Arm.
+Localization and Mapping  on the turtlebot2 and the PhantomX Pincher Robot Arm.

 ## Things to Note